codechenx/academic-resume/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Leibniz Institute for Natural Product Research and Infection Biology:Hans Knöll Institute
+- name: Leibniz Institute for Natural Product Research and Infection Biology-Hans Knöll Institute
   url: https://www.leibniz-hki.de

 # Short bio (displayed in user profile at end of posts)